tsutterley/pyTMD/doc/source/user_guide/predict_tide.md

 predict_tide.py
 ===============

- - Predict tidal elevation at a single time using harmonic constants
+ - Predict tides at a single time using harmonic constants
  - Can be used to calculate tidal corrections for imagery

 #### Calling Sequence